Get early access

-The Social Drain Spectrum
+The Social Fatigue Spectrum

 High-drain situations: Large groups, noisy environments, and performance-heavy events (like networking or presenting) push your brain into overdrive.
 Introvert brains process social information more deeply, so overstimulation quickly burns energy.